 - Have you lied to us on any of your answers today?

 Ask God to make you sensitive to His voice, and don’t ignore God’s prodding when He makes you aware of your need for confession and accountability.
 Be willing to come clean and confess.

 There’s no other way to clear a guilty conscience.

 Question: Why do you think the Bible tells us to confess to one another?
-You can leave a comment by clicking here.
+To leave a comment, just click here.